Aysha-Thikra/Calculator/README.md

 Simple Calculator
 -----------------------------------

-This repository houses a basic calculator designed to perform fundamental mathematical operations, including addition, multiplication, subtraction, and division.
+This repository houses a simple calculator designed to perform fundamental mathematical operations, including addition, multiplication, subtraction, and division.
 The calculator is developed using a combination of HTML, CSS, and JavaScript, making it accessible and easy to use for anyone with a web browser.

   Files
 -----------------------------------